tangkub/SpellNumTH/README.md

-# SpellNumTH
+# Spelling Number Project

+## Description
+This project is developed for learning and practicing Python.\
-SpellNumTH is a function for spelling number by thai language and playing its voice.
+Developing this projects as a function for spelling number with natural language in thai language.
+Moreover, this function able to play its voice.

-## Technologies
+## Prerequisites
-- Python 3.8
+This project is built with python3 and thier libraries as follows
 - gtts
 - os